AlexanderMcNeill/voxvisio/README.md

 * Tobii EyeX Gaze Tracker
 * A microphone.
 For testing we used the SpeechWare USB 3-in-1 TableMike

+#Optional Software

+To add functionality and improve parts of our system you have to option of using some external software.
+The software we support is:

+*Dragon Naturally Speaking
+*Optikey

+To use this software adjust the settings to point at the executable for the software and add anyother setting our system asks for.
+For step by step instructions on this please see our [wiki](https://github.com/AlexanderMcNeill/voxvisio/wiki/).

 #Problems?
 If you have any issues with the system please use the issue tracker to report the problem.